 If the scam directs to Amazon’s website, things are a lot more complicated.
 Scammers do a very good job replicating sites, and in your eagerness to find out what’s going on with your order, it’s easy to blindly follow the page’s instructions.

-The only way to protect yourself is to make a habit of looking for signs of bogus websites – like URLs that look slightly off (annazon.co.uk, with two ‘n’s for example, can easily be mistaken for the real thing at first glance) and those that don’t have a lock symbol on the left side of the address bar.
+The only way to protect yourself is to make a habit of looking for signs of bogus websites – like URLs that look slightly off (annazon.co.uk, with two ‘n’s for example) and those that don’t have a lock symbol on the left side of the address bar.

 2. Exploiting public Wi-Fi

-You’re walking along the high street and you see a 60-inch television on sale.
+You’re walking through your supermarket and you see a 60-inch television on sale.
 It seems like a good deal, but you want to check that it isn’t available cheaper online.

-Luckily the shop has free Wi-Fi, so you take out your phone and – lo and behold – Amazon has the same TV on sale with a further 10% off, but time is running out on the deal.
+Luckily the shop has free Wi-Fi, so you take out your phone and, wouldn’t you know, Amazon has the same TV on sale with a further 10% off, but time is running out on the deal.

 What do you do?